Love Offering – The Ultimate Guide for Churches

 Most pastors live in homes provided by the church.
 These homes are often run down and could use tender love and care.
 Your church can plan a day of cleaning and home repair as a surprise for your pastor and his family.

-If planning a day like this may be too difficult, you may create a job list and sign up volunteers to stop in on their days off to offer their expertise and appreciation.
+If planning a day like this may be too difficult, you can create a job list and sign up volunteers to stop in on their days off to offer their expertise and appreciation.

 If your church chooses to hold a love offering, be sure to consider the following things.